karol-brejna-i/webpage-screenshot-action/README.md

   screenshots:
     runs-on: ubuntu-latest
     steps:
-      - uses: karol-brejna-i/webpage-screenshot-action@v1.0.0
+      - uses: karol-brejna-i/webpage-screenshot-action@v1
         with:
           url: https://google.com
 ```

 This workflow fires when some changes are pushed to the main branch.
-It takes a screenshot of the whole web page under provided URL (https://google.com) and saves it as _screenshot.png_.
+It **takes a screenshot** of the whole web page under provided URL (https://google.com) and saves it as _screenshot.png_.

+Additionally, it **sets the output variable** _scriptResult_ for other steps/jobs to use.
+(The value holds the URL, screenshot file name and optionally javascript code result, i.e. `[{"url":"https://google.com","result":{"screenshot":"screenshot.png"}}]`).

 The behavior or the action can be modified by providing proper input parameters.
 Let's discuss the configuration options first and then see some actual examples.

 ### Configuration